RyanCamo/Cobaya_Chains/README.md

 Each .yaml file will have a line of the form:
   external: import_module('X').Y

-To run a particular job:
+BEFORE running a particular job:

 'X' can be changed to: